baruchel/baruchel.github.io/_posts/2018-06-20-python-exceptions-in-lambda.md

 ~~~

-Here is a tail-recursion version of the factorial using the `C` expression defined above:
+Here is a tail-recursive version of the factorial using the `C` expression defined above:

 ~~~python
 myfac = C(lambda f: lambda n, acc: f(n-1, n*acc) if n else acc)